+Rapporteur summary for DP6:

+Six companies have replied and 4 replied "yes" and 2 replied "no".
+Such prioritization for the intra-frequency case doesn't seem to be explicitly mentioned in the specifications, therefore a clarification should be captured, where exact specification and wording can be further discussed:

+For intra-frequency case, capture in specifications that a non-BL UE prioritizes a cell for camping if it can operate in normal coverage in that cell.

 Finally, if there are any other remaining issues related to standalone deployment which we should address in RAN2#110, please provide your input below:

 DP7: Please indicate if you have any other remaining concerns regarding standalone deployment in Rel-16.